-- 5.9 Where the GTCE has made a conditional registration order or a suspension order in relation to a teacher, the Teaching Agency may request reasonable information to determine whether the conditions have been, or continue to be, complied with.
-The information may be requested from: - the teacher; - any person who is, at the time the request is made, an employer employing the teacher to work as a teacher, or an employment or supply agency with whom the teacher has made an arrangement. - 5.10 Where the Teaching Agency: - receives the information requested and is of the opinion that the conditions have not been complied with, or - does not receive the information requested, it may refer the matter to a panel, constituted in accordance with paragraphs 4.1-4.9, who will make a determination as to whether the teacher has failed to comply with the conditions and whether to recommend to the Secretary of State that a prohibition order is appropriate.
+- 5.9 Where the GTCE has made a conditional registration order or a suspension order in relation to a teacher, the National College for Teaching & Leadership may request reasonable information to determine whether the conditions have been, or continue to be, complied with.
+The information may be requested from: - the teacher; - any person who is, at the time the request is made, an employer employing the teacher to work as a teacher, or an employment or supply agency with whom the teacher has made an arrangement. - 5.10 Where the National College for Teaching & Leadership: - receives the information requested and is of the opinion that the conditions have not been complied with, or - does not receive the information requested, it may refer the matter to a panel, constituted in accordance with paragraphs 4.1-4.9, who will make a determination as to whether the teacher has failed to comply with the conditions and whether to recommend to the Secretary of State that a prohibition order is appropriate.

-- 5.11 The Teaching Agency will send to the teacher a Notice of Hearing which will: - specify the place and the address where the panel hearing is to take place and the identity, where known, of the members of the panel; - specify the time and date of the hearing, which shall not be less than eight weeks after the day the notice was sent to the teacher; - have annexed to it a note of the evidence given at the hearing when the conditional registration or suspension order was made together with a record of the decision made; and - specify the allegation in terms of paragraph 5.10. - 5.12 The decision by the Secretary of State will be made publicly available.
+- 5.11 The National College for Teaching & Leadership will send to the teacher a Notice of Hearing which will: - specify the place and the address where the panel hearing is to take place and the identity, where known, of the members of the panel; - specify the time and date of the hearing, which shall not be less than eight weeks after the day the notice was sent to the teacher; - have annexed to it a note of the evidence given at the hearing when the conditional registration or suspension order was made together with a record of the decision made: and - specify the allegation in terms of paragraph 5.10. - 5.12 The decision by the Secretary of State will be made publicly available.

-© Crown copyright 2012
+© Crown copyright 2013